max1220/lua-input/doc/protocol.md

 `network_client_source.lua` contain a client that forwards the events generated by an input device to the server.

+They all use `lua-socket` for networking.

 This document describes the protocol used by these scripts.

+# Network Protocol

+All communication is line-based and case-sensitive.

 The server accepts TCP connections from the clients.

-All communication is line-based and case-sensitive.

 On connection, the `server` requests the clients unique identifier via the `ID` command.